100yearsahead/StoolClassifier/README.md

 # StoolClassifier
 A PyTorch image classifier trained on the Blood Cell Images dataset using transfer learning with ResNet18.
 Classifies images into 4 medical classes (eosinophil, lymphocyte, monocyte, neutrophil).
-Ideal for showcasing ML pipeline skills.
-Includes training, inference, and evaluation.
 # 🧬 Medical Image Classifier (a.k.a.
 ResNet Saves Lives...
 Kinda)

 Welcome to the world's most over-engineered blood cell sorter.
 This is a PyTorch-powered, ResNet-fueled, metric-spitting machine that takes one look at a cell and yells “That’s a Lymphocyte!” faster than your bio teacher ever could. 🧪